Markov Chain Decomposition Based On Total Expectation Theorem: Introduction

-Another MC decomposition approach is the method specifically developed for a nearly completely decomposable (NCD) MC \citep{simon1961aggregation}.
+Another MC decomposition approach is the approximation method specifically developed for a \emph{nearly completely decomposable} (NCD) MC \citep{simon1961aggregation}.
 Under the NCD condition, a large MC is clustered into a small number of subchains, each of which is relatively independent from other subchains.
 By introducing a coupling matrix representing the transitions among these subchains, an approximate solution of the full MC is efficiently calculated.
-Lastly, if we need to analyze a MC with a general structure using a divide-and-conquer approach, recursive algorithms are necessary.
-One of the most popular methods is the iterative aggregation/disaggregation (IAD) algorithm by \cite{takahashi1975lumping}, which is suitable for solving large MCs numerically.
+Lastly, if we need to analyze an MC with a general structure using a divide-and-conquer approach, recursive algorithms are often effective.
+One of the most popular such methods is the iterative aggregation/disaggregation (IAD) algorithm by \cite{takahashi1975lumping}, which is suitable for solving large MCs numerically.
 This method repeatedly decomposes a full MC into partitions (disjoint subchains) and aggregates the solutions of subchains until the equilibrium is reached.
-The IAD method has been further extended in subsequent literature (see \citealt{stewart1994introduction} for various algorithms).

-Many MC decomposition methods have developed unique techniques to cope with various specific MC structures.
-However, all of these methods require a normalization condition when aggregating the properties of subchains; hence, these subchains must be disjoint, otherwise a normalization condition cannot be imposed.
-Consequently, traditional methods cannot utilize overlapping or nested subchains.
-Our method works for any collectively exhaustive subchains of the full MC -- we develop a decomposition procedure that is not limited to a disjoint decomposition.
+Both the NCD approximation and the IAD method are popular decomposition methods and many variants of these algorithms have been proposed (for a review, please refer to \S 6 of \citealt{stewart1994introduction}).